The F.N. Sharp Guide to Meat Grilling

 A Little Deeper on Grill Types

 Honestly, while there are certain nuances to grilling, the end results are not that much different.
 The main differences between gas and charcoal is the type of smoke, which can affect flavor.
 That won’t matter really if you’re grilling dogs and burgers, as they’re only cooking for a short amount of time.
-When you’re smoking meat for 16 hours, it’s going to make a difference.
+But, when you’re smoking meat for 16 hours, it’s going to make a difference.

 That’s where wood comes in and why you just might want to invest in a smoker.
 Wood chips and chunks – yes, there is a difference and it does matter, as explained by Weber) – can add flavor to slow cooked meats like ribs, pulled pork and beef brisket.
 You can find wood chips and chunks in several varieties, from the subtly sweet flavor of apple to the big and bold flavor of mesquite.

-You don’t have to own a smoker to have fun with all of the flavor varieties of grilling wood, either – you can experiment with them in a charcoal, gas, or even an electric grill (you can find tips for each, along with wood type and meat pairing suggestions here).
+You don’t have to own a smoker to have fun with all of the flavor varieties of grilling wood, either – you can experiment with them in a charcoal, gas, or even an electric grill (you can find tips for each, along with wood type and meat pairing suggestions from FoodFireFriends).

 This is also where the difference between chips and chunks comes in, as well.
-Chips are great for meats with shorter cooking times, like poultry, steak and fish, while chunks are ideal for ribs, beef brisket and pork butt, which require longer longer intervals Speaking of beef, poultry, pork, lamb and fish, let’s move on to the meat and potatoes – or really just the meats.
+Chips are great for meats with shorter cooking times, like poultry, steak and fish, while chunks are ideal for ribs, beef brisket and pork butt, which require longer intervals Speaking of beef, poultry, pork, lamb and fish, let’s move on to the meat and potatoes – or really just the meats.

 Know Your Meats and How to Cook Them